Angrajkarn/Analog-Clock/README.md

 Open the index.html file in your web browser.

 Enjoy watching the elegant analog clock display the current time!

-# Demo
-Include screenshots or gifs showcasing the functionality and appearance of your analog clock.

 # Contribution
 If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Contributions are welcome!